 Professional communities.

-The topics were selected by experts from the Education Institute of the Republic of Slovenia and experts from BiH, included in the project component 2.
+The topics were selected by experts from the Education Institute of the Republic of Slovenia and experts from BiH, included in project component 2.
 The topic selection process was complex because it was necessary to take into account the context of education in BiH, modern approaches in the international environment, and trends in continuous professional development (CPD).
-The choice of topics was primarily determined by the initial university education of teachers with a focus on achieving objectives in the field of effective teaching (core and practical competencies), and to a lesser extent objectives in other areas.
-The choice of topics was also determined by continuous professional development, which provides primarily reflexive competencies (not contained in the Teacher Qualifications Standard), and is aimed primarily at achieving objectives in the field of cooperation with work and social environment, development of professional learning skills, organizational skills and involvement in school policy.
-The proposed topics would lead to achieving the objectives that are not directly related to the initial university education of teachers.
+The choice of topics was primarily determined by the initial university education of teachers with a focus on achieving objectives in the field of effective teaching (core and practical competencies), and to a lesser extent, objectives in other areas.
+The choice of topics was also determined by continuous professional development, which provides primarily reflexive competencies (not contained in the Teacher Qualifications Standard), and is aimed primarily at achieving objectives in the field of cooperation with work and social environment, the development of professional learning skills, organizational skills, and involvement in school policy.
+The proposed topics would lead to achieving objectives that are not directly related to the initial university education of teachers.
 In other words, we upgrade and deepen those objectives.
 Each of the proposed topics is broken down into sub-topics that target individual broader topic areas.
 At the later stage of implementation and development of the professional development system, the sub-topics would change, be deepened, etc. The program is conceived as a whole, because the topics and sub-topics are connected, but not repetitive.
 They are mutually intertwined and complement each other, hence they should be “read” together.

 1. Modern teaching methods and teaching process planning techniques